 We highly recommend that you add all active Escalating teachers to your friends list.
 That way, if you're running out of time to take your turn, you can quickly see which teachers are currently online and PM them directly for help.

 The easiest way to check to make sure no one in your Training Field is in your game is to find a game and then click on each player's name who is already in the game.
 When you arrive at his/her wall, click the GROUPS drop-down menu.
 If you don't see your Training Field number, you are safe to join games with this player.
 Repeat this process for each player in the game.

-This following strategy was first written by gloryordeath and developed by him and other early SoC teachers and players:
+This following strategy was first written by Wacicha and Gloryordeath and developed by them and other early SoC teachers and players:

 Your First Four Moves (F4M)

 These are some guidelines to help you learn how we play terminator escalating games.
 Once you master these concepts, you'll be able to play almost any other game type.
 Keep in mind that you will not win every game you play with these tactics: even the best among us only win 25-30%.
 What we have learned is that we can make 1-2 kills per game (winning 25% or so) and that will be enough to see your score move up and your fun increase.